gdeol4/neongenes/_posts/2022-05-12-RNA-Seq-analysis-with-DESeq2.md

 #plot dispersion estimates
 plotDispEsts(dds_smoc2)
 ```
+The dispersion estimates are used to model the raw counts; if the dispersions don’t follow the assumptions made by DESeq2, then the
+variation in the data could be poorly estimated and the DE results could be less accurate.
+The assumptions DESeq2 makes are that the dispersions should generally decrease with increasing mean and that they should more or less follow
+the fitted line.

 ![](images/normalized.png)

 ### extracting the results of DE analysis

-DESeq2 model - exploring dispersions NOTE: It may take a bit longer to
-load this exercise.

-After fitting the model in the previous exercise, let’s explore the fit
-of our smoc2 data to the negative binomial model by plotting the
-dispersion estimates using the plotDispEsts() function.
-Remember that
-the dispersion estimates are used to model the raw counts; if the
-dispersions don’t follow the assumptions made by DESeq2, then the
-variation in the data could be poorly estimated and the DE results could
-be less accurate.

-The assumptions DESeq2 makes are that the dispersions should generally
-decrease with increasing mean and that they should more or less follow
-the fitted line.
-Nice work!
-This is always a good plot to check because
-it gives us an idea about the fit of our data to the model.
-Now, let’s
-observe the plot and answer questions about whether these dispersion
-estimates meet expectations for RNA-seq data.

-Got It!
-1. DESeq2 model - contrasts Now that we have explored the fit of
-our data to the model, we can extract the DE testing results.

-2. DESEq2 workflow We can also make more accurate estimates of the
-    foldchanges, which represent the expression of one samplegroup
-    relative to another.

-3. DESeq2 workflow When we ran the DESeq() function, the size factors
-    were calculated to generate the normalized counts, the shrunken
-    dispersions were estimated prior to model fitting, then,
-    differential expression testing was performed.
-However, before we
-    extract our results, let’s explore the model a bit more to
-    understand the results.

-4. DESeq2 Negative Binomial Model We know that RNA-Seq data can be
-    represented well using the negative binomial model, as it accounts
-    for the additional variation in the data added by the small number
-    of biological replicates.
-The size factors, indicated by Sij,
-    normalized counts, indicated by Qij, and shrunken dispersions,
-    denoted by alpha-i, are used as input to the negative binomial model
-    to fit the raw count data.

-5. DESeq2 Negative Binomial Model For each gene, the model uses the
-    log2 normalized counts, denoted on the left side of the equation to
-    determine the log2 foldchange estimates, indicated by the beta-ir,
+DESeq2 will perform the Wald test for pairwise comparisons to test for differences in expression between
+two sample groups for the condition of interest, in this case, condition.
+The sample groups for condition
+are fibrosis and normal.
+The results of the testing can be extracted using the ```results()``` function and
+specifying a significance level, or alpha value, using the ```alpha``` argument.
+You can choose the alpha
+based on how stringent you want to be with your analysis.
+Lower alpha values indicate less probability of
+identifying a gene as DE when it is actually not.
+We will use a standard alpha of 0-point-05.
+The top of
+the output shows **"log2 foldchange condition normal versus fibrosis”**, indicating that fibrosis is the
+base level of comparison.
+This means that all log2 fold changes represent the normal group relative to the
+fibrosis group.

+Contrasts specify the sample groups to compare and can be given directly to the ```results()``` function
-    for the samples of the condition of interest, represented by xjr,
+using the ```contrast``` argument.
+Within the combine function, we need to specify the condition of interest,
-    for each gene.
-In addition, to determining the log2 foldchanges, the
-    associated standard error is also output.
+level to compare, and base level.
+To specify the normal sample group as the base level for condition, we
+could create the contrast defining normal as the base level and fibrosis as the level to compare.
+Note that
+the condition of interest and sample groups for the condition need to match the names in the metadata.

+Now the results give log2 fold changes of the fibrosis group relative to normal.

 ``` r
 # The syntax for DESeq2 contrasts is